-То Do the following Create a tray Click the Tray management button 🚓, and click Add new tray .
+То Do the following Open a tray Choose a tray from the list box.
+Create a tray Click the Tray management button and click Add new tray .
 By default, trays are saved to your Documents\Corel\Corel Content \Trays folder.

-Rename a tray Click the Tray management button t , and click Rename tray .
+То Do the following Rename a tray Click the Tray management button , and click Rename tray .
 Type a name in the Rename dialog box.
-Load a tray file Click the Tray management button , and click Open tray file .
+Load a tray file Click the Tray management button and click Open tray file .
 Navigate to the tray file.
-Delete a tray Click the Tray management button t , and click Delete tray .
+Delete a tray Click the Tray management button , and click Delete tray .